 In addition to her contributions as a scholar, Dr. Vasquez also dedicates her time to the Latinx community in San Diego.
 She is the co-chair of the scholarship committee for MANA de San Diego, a local non-profit organization that empowers and supports Latinas through education.
 Since 2005, she's also served as a mentor for the Puente Project at Southwestern College, a program that she was once a part of as a community college student.
 As a UC Berkeley alum, Dr. Vasquez is the founder and co-chair of the UC Berkeley Chicanx/Latinx Alumni Association in San Diego, a non-profit organization that supports incoming UCB high school and community college Latinx students via scholarships.
 An ardent advocate for Latinx student success, she established the Vasquez Scholarship for Advancing Latinx Student Success at SDSU.
 The scholarship supports doctoral students conducting research on Latinx community college students, Latinx transfer students, and/or post-baccalaureate achievement of Latinx transfer students.
 Beyond the local Latinx community, Dr. Vasquez also remains dedicated to advancing research and cultivating the Latinx community at the national level.

-Dr. Vasquez Urias earned an associate degree from Southwestern College, a bachelor's degree in English from the University of California, Berkeley, a master's degree in Counseling with a specialization in College Counseling and Student Development from the University of San Diego, and an Ed.D. in Educational Leadership from San Diego State University.
+Dr. Vasquez earned an A.A. degree from Southwestern College, a B.A. in English from the University of California, Berkeley, a M.A. in Counseling with a specialization in College Counseling and Student Development from the University of San Diego, and an Ed.D. in Educational Leadership from San Diego State University.